Dylan-Duault/classcroute-puppeteer/readme.md

 TIME_OF_DELIVERY will match 12h15, 12h30 and 12h45.

 ## How does this work ?
-I used a library name Puppeteer to control a headless browser.
+I used a library named Puppeteer to control a headless browser.

 ## Disable security measure
-You have to set CAN_BUY to true in order to let the script order food.
+You have to set CAN_BUY as true in order to let the script order food.